 Participation of UK Members of the Commission Staff to internal competitions

 During the United Kingdom’s exit process from the E.U., the Commission, especially by the then Commissioner in charge of Administration and Personnel, Gunther Oettinger, repeatedly stated that British staff could rely on the fact that their acquired rights and legitimate expectations would be upheld.
-It should be acknowledged that both the Juncker and Von der Leyen Commissions have delivered indeed on their commitments and that British colleagues have had their rights and expectations safeguarded.
+It should be acknowledged that both the Juncker and Von der Leyen Commissions have indeed delivered on their commitments and that British colleagues have safeguarded their rights and expectations.

 There is however one aspect on which British colleagues (those with no nationality other than that of the UK) feel let down: the internal competitions that will be announced in the near future.
 In fact, our colleagues have been informed, albeit informally, that competitions will be open only to nationals of Member States, in accordance with the provisions of Article 28 of the Staff Regulations.
 There would be no exception for those who, having entered the service of the Institution on the basis of UK citizenship, have a legitimate aspiration to try the internal competitions route in order to get a permanent job and/or for career advancement.
 This is posing the question of the participation of UK members of the Commission Staff to internal competitions.